-Suggested variety: Little Finger, Scarlet Nantes
+Suggested variety: Parisian, Little Finger, Nantes

 Fast growing vine or bush cucumber plants can produce an abundance of cucumber fruits.
 Be careful to pick a variety for the space you have in your garden.
 Vine cucumbers can be the best tasting but need far more space than bush varieties.

 All Zones can plant an herb garden indoors or outdoors, but now is the time to plant heat loving herbs like basil, oregano, thyme and sage!

 Learning Download: How to Grow Herbs

 Suggested varieties: Sweet Genovese Basil, Italian Oregano, Vulgaris Thyme, Broadlead Sage

 Tasty melons make for a great treat on hot, long summers and a staple for summer picnics and family fun.

 Learning Download: How to Grow Melons, How to Grow Watermelons

 Suggested variety: Honey Dew Stutz Supreme, Bush Sugar Baby Watermelon, All Sweet Watermelon